 Girl’s Guide to Travel in Pisac, Peru!

-I first visited Pisac in 2016, as a solo female traveler ~ & absolutely fell in love with this enchanting market town, filled with Inca ruins, at the base of the Andes Mountains.
-And yet, I’m only writing about it now….years after my first visit (I visited again earlier this year).
+I first visited Pisac in 2016, as a solo female traveler ~ & absolutely fell in love with this enchanting Andes market town, filled with Inca ruins.
+And yet, I’m only writing about it now….years after my first visit.
 Why did it take me so long to write about??
 Perhaps, I just don’t want the secret of Pisac to get out!
-I love this town, its colorful market stalls (where you can stock up on gorgeous Peruvian goods!), & it’s quaint charm…& maybe I just want it to stay that way.
-In any case, here’s your “Girl’s Guide to Travel in Pisac, Peru,” complete with video footage from both my trips there ~ including the massive hike from the valley floor up to the ruins!
+I love this town, its colorful market stalls (where you can stock up on gorgeous Peruvian goods), & its quaint charm.
+And maybe I just want it to stay that way!
+In any case, here’s your “Girl’s Guide to Travel in Pisac, Peru,” complete with video footage from my TWO trips there ~ including the massive hike from valley floor up to the ruins!

 Girl's Guide to Travel in Pisac, Peru, Girl Who Travels the World

-Climbing up the back side of the ruins, thousands of feet up…in Pisac, Peru.
+Climbing up the back side of the ruins, thousands of feet up…in charming Pisac, Peru.

 Top Tips for Travel in Pisac, Peru